 David Bonita, M.D. has served as a member of our board of directors since March 2019.
 Since February 2020, Dr. Bonita has been a member of OrbiMed Advisors LLC, or OrbiMed, an investment firm and, with its affiliates, a holder of more than 5% of our voting securities, where he previously served as a private equity partner from June 2013 to February 2020.
 From June 2004 to June 2013, Dr. Bonita held other positions at OrbiMed.
-Dr. Bonita has served on the board of directors of Tricida, Inc., a public pharmaceutical company, since January 2014, Acutus Medical Inc, an arrhythmia management company, since March 2016, Ikena Oncology, Inc., a public oncology company, since March 2016, Prelude Therapeutics, Inc., a public oncology company, since July 2016, and Repare Therapeutics Inc., a public cancer-focused biotechnology company, since September 2019.
-Dr. Bonita also previously served on the boards of directors of Clementia Pharmaceuticals Inc., a public pharmaceutical company, from April 2013 to April 2019, Loxo Oncology, Inc., a public biopharmaceutical company, from October 2013 to December 2017, Si-Bone, Inc., a public medical device company, from April 2014 to June 2019, and ViewRay Inc., a public medical device company from January 2008 to June 2018.
+Dr. Bonita has also served as Secretary for Auraeda, Inc. since October 2021.
+Dr. Bonita has served on the board of directors of Tricida, Inc., a pharmaceutical company, since January 2014, Acutus Medical Inc, an arrhythmia management company, since March 2016, Ikena Oncology, Inc., an oncology company, since March 2016, Prelude Therapeutics, Inc., an oncology company, since July 2016, and Repare Therapeutics Inc., a cancerfocused biotechnology company, since September 2019.
+Dr. Bonita also previously served on the boards of directors of Clementia Pharmaceuticals Inc., a public pharmaceutical company, from April 2013 to April 2019, Loxo Oncology, Inc., a public biopharmaceutical company, from October 2013 to December 2017, Si-Bone, Inc., a public medical device company from April 2014 to June 2019, and ViewRay Inc., a public medical device company from January 2008 to June 2018.
 Dr. Bonita currently serves, and has previously served, on the boards of directors of numerous private companies.
-Dr. Bonita also previously worked as a corporate finance analyst in the healthcare investment banking groups of Morgan Stanley and UBS.
+Dr. Bonita worked as a corporate finance analyst in the healthcare investment banking groups of Morgan Stanley and UBS.
 He has published scientific articles in peer-reviewed journals based on signal transduction research performed at Harvard Medical School.
 He received his B.A. in biology from Harvard University and his joint M.D./M.B.A. from Columbia University.
 We believe that Dr. Bonita is qualified to serve on our board of directors based on his roles on several public and private boards of directors as well as his extensive experience in investing in healthcare companies.

 Mark Chin has served as a member of our board of directors since March 2019.
-Mr. Chin served as an Investment Director at Arix Bioscience plc, a life science investment company and, with its affiliates, a holder of more than 5% of our voting securities, from August 2016 to April 2020.
+Mr. Chin has served as a Managing Director at Arix Bioscience plc, a life science investment company and, with its affiliates, a holder of more than 5% of our voting securities, since July 2021 and served as an Investment Director at Arix from August 2016 to April 2020.
 From September 2012 to July 2016, Mr. Chin served as a Principal at Longitude Capital Management Co.
 LLC, a healthcare venture capital firm.
 From January 2011 to September 2012, Mr. Chin served as a Consultant with the Boston Consulting Group, a global management consulting firm.
 Mr. Chin has served on the board of Harpoon Therapeutics Inc., a public clinical-stage immunotherapy company, since May 2017, and Iterum Therapeutics plc, a public clinical-stage pharmaceutical company, since May 2017.
-Mr. Chin earned his B.S. in management science from the University of California, San Diego, his M.B.A. from the Wharton School at the University of Pennsylvania and his M.S. in biotechnology from the University of Pennsylvania.
+Mr. Chin earned his B.S. in management science from the University of California, San Diego his M.B.A. from the Wharton School at the University of Pennsylvania and his M.S. in biotechnology from the University of Pennsylvania.
 We believe Mr. Chin is qualified to serve on our board of directors based on his roles on several public and private boards of directors and his extensive experience in investing in healthcare companies as well as his consulting experience.